fan2/mkdocs/docs/blog/posts/arm/arm-ldr.md

 If `label_expr` is either a named or numeric local label, the assembler places a linker relocation directive in the object ﬁle and generates a symbol for that local label.
 The address is generated at link time.
 If the local label references T32 code, the T32 bit (bit 0) of the address is set.

-The oﬀset from the PC to the value in the literal pool must be less than ±4KB (in an A32 or 32-bit T32 encoding) or in the range 0 to +1KB (16-bit T32 encoding).
+The ==oﬀset== from the PC to the value in the literal pool must be less than ±4KB (in an A32 or 32-bit T32 encoding) or in the range 0 to +1KB (16-bit T32 encoding).
 You are responsible for ensuring that there is a literal pool within range.

 If the label referenced is in T32 code, the `LDR` pseudo-instruction sets the T32 bit (bit 0) of `label_expr`.